-Highly-rated midfielder Elliott Osborne became the third Boro’ summer signing of 2020; the lad signing for us after almost two years at Stockport County.
-It’s difficult not to be excited by him; the midfielder helping the Hatters to the 2018-9 National League North title.
-If that wasn’t enough, his performances during the 2019-20 campaign earned rave reviews.
-It was enough to get him a place in sponsor Vanarama’s Team of the Season* anyway.
+Highly-rated midfielder Elliott Osborne became the third Boro’ summer signing of 2020; the lad signing for us after nearly two years at Stockport County.
+At the time, it was difficult not to be a little bit excited by the prospect.
+The midfielder was part of the Hatters’ 2018-9 National League North title-winning team for a start.
+And, if that wasn’t enough, his performances in the 2019-20 campaign earned him rave reviews.
+Well, it was enough to get him a spot in sponsor Vanarama’s Team of the Season* anyway.

 *Up to the point the coronavirus cut short the campaign.